• Skip to primary navigation

 A child's hand holding a ball of green play dough.
 Above the hand is a blue file folder with four uppercase letter cards with the planet Earth and one letter on each card.
 Letters shown are C, M, A, T. Below the uppercase cards are four smaller cards with a gold recycling symbol and lowercase letters c m a t

-Have your child place the each lower case card on top of the corresponding uppercase card.
 Instead of using hook and loop dots, which are popular with file folder games, you can use play dough to hold the cards in place.
-This isn’t absolutely necessary, but it provides extra fine motor practice.
-We used play dough from the recipe in this post with free printable alphabet play dough mats.
-It’s still supple and like new months later.
+This isn't absolutely necessary, but it provides extra fine motor practice.

 A child's hand placing a green ball of play dough on a card with an uppercase letter M on an illustrated picture of the planet Earth.